-PENALTY: Pitching rules may not be waived under any circumstances.
+PENALTY: Pitching rules cannot be waived under any circumstances.
 Any violation of this rule results in automatic forfeiture of the game in which the violation occurred.

-8.02 - There are two legal pitching positions, the Windup Position and the Stretch Position, and either position may be used at any time.
+8.02 - There are two legal pitching positions, the Windup Position and the Set Position, and either position may be used at any time.

 (a) Pitchers shall take signs from the catcher while standing on the pitcher's plate.
 Pitchers may disengage the pitcher's plate after taking their signs but may not step quickly onto the pitcher's plate and pitch.
 This may be judged a quick pitch by the umpire.
-When the pitcher disengages the rubber, he must separate his hands.